DISCLAIMER: Harry Potter and its respective characters belong to J.K. Rowling. This plot line, however, belongs to me.

 She shook her head.
 "I would do anything to save the people that I love."

 Dumbledore grew serious.
-"The user of this Time-Turner has only two chances.
-What makes this Time-Turner different than the ones that have been destroyed is that when you turn a knob, you do not turn hours, but years.
+"The one who uses this Time-Turner has only two chances.
+This is a clear departure from the Time-Turners you're accustomed to.
+When you turn a knob, you do not turn hours, but years.
 When you turn another, you may go decades.
 Another, centuries.
 You must be careful when using it, and precision is of utmost importance.
 You may very well end up in a time when humanity did not exist yet.
 And that would be most problematic.

 A lump formed in Hermione's throat, but she nodded.
-"I suppose that is what you did tonight."
+"I suppose this is what you did tonight.
+Used the Sands of Destiny and came back to your present.
+It's why you're going to die."

 He smiled brightly.
 "Yes, I am afraid it is.
 I was the selfish old man and decided to peak into the future, rather than do what was right.
 For that, I beg you for forgiveness."